Link a SQL Server database to a Git repository in GitHub

 1. Create an empty folder on the disk of your computer where the local repository will be stored.

-2. In the GitHub account, switch to the Repositories page and select the repository you want to copy to your computer.
+2. In GitHub, go to Repositories and select the repository you want to clone.

 Copy the URL of the repository on GitHub